linhdnguyen23/Archive/README.md

 add (archive) "filename" -- add the named file to the archive; if archive doesn't exist, it is automatically created.

 ### 2. Delete file from Archive
-del (archive) (filename) -- delete a named file from storage
+del (archive) "filename" -- delete a named file from storage

 ### 3. List files in Archive
 - list (archive)  -- show all the files in an archive; -l is an alias for list
-- list (archive) <filename> -- show properties of any filename that matches given string
+- list (archive) "filename" -- show properties of any filename that matches given string

 ```
 filename size date-added